outdreamer/build-a-cure-1/docs/specific_methods/insight_path.md

 	  	- you could query for core objects (including info objects like 'counterpoint' or 'counter-example') and check if they're relevant (a counter-example would be good to avoid automating the wrong rule)

+	  	- you could query for problem type objects (info asymmetry or mismatch, like the mismatch between a rule about to get automated & the assumption that the rule applies to an absolute scope) and check for each problem type when its structure is applied to the problem space

+	  	- you could query for common patterns (like an anomaly) and check if those patterns interfere with the automation of the error-preventing rule

       - example of deriving which object combinations are useful given the full set & definition alignment